 Saint Paul Relics Chapel

-In the 1950s, Bishop William T. Mulloy, Covington’s sixth bishop, would expand the relic collection further, obtaining dozens of relics from Rome, Italy.
+In the 1950s, Bishop William T. Mulloy, Covington’s sixth Bishop, would expand the relic collection further, obtaining dozens more from Rome, Italy.
 Many of the relics encased in small thecas (cases) on view in the St. Paul Relic Shrine came from Covington’s former St. Pius X Seminary.
-In addition to the relics on view, the Diocese possesses several lipsanothecae (Relic boxes) of first and second class Relics from the time of Bishop Maes.
-Sealed in paper, each relic will eventually be sealed in new thecae for display and veneration.
+In addition to the relics on view, the Diocese possesses several lipsanothecae (relic boxes) of first and second class relics from the time of Bishop Maes.
+Sealed in paper, each relic will eventually be sealed in new thecas for display and veneration.